d-akhil-kumar/log-panda/notes/Kubernetes-Minikube-Notes.md

 - Scale-up is immediate, scale-down respects cooldown.
 - Always set **min/max replicas** to avoid extreme scaling.
 - Metrics can be **CPU, memory, custom, or external**.
+- if in hpa min replica is 1 and if you scale down the pod to 0, then hpa will not spawn a new pod.